 It provides information on media standards for the protection of children, and explains how to make a complaint or send your views to the right regulator.

-Protecting children from harmful or inappropriate material on TV and radio is one of Ofcom’s most important duties and we take it very seriously.
+Protecting children from harmful or inappropriate material on TV, radio and video on demand services is one of Ofcom's most important duties and we take it very seriously.

-In this section you can find out how we do that – through our Broadcasting Code – and learn more about the research we regularly carry out with parents and other viewers and listeners.
+In this section you can find out how we do that - through our Broadcasting Code and Video On demand Rules - and learn more about the research we regularly carry out with parents and other viewers and listeners.

 This research helps us understand what audiences think is appropriate, as well as what they think about specific issues, like whether the TV watershed is at the right time.

-You can also take a look at some of the decisions we’ve published recently on TV programmes, as well as new guidance we gave broadcasters about music videos and programmes before the watershed.
+You can also take a look at some of the decisions we've published recently on TV, radio and video on demand programmes, as well as guidance we gave TV broadcasters about music videos and programmes before the watershed.

 There are also a number of advice guides on parental controls and protecting your children in a digital world.